 2. Limit Strenuous Outdoor Activities

-Stay indoors in air-conditioned environments and avoid spending too much time under the sun.
+To stop sweating in humidity, spend more time indoors.
+Keep cool in air-conditioned environments and avoid spending too much time under the sun.
 Partaking in intense physical activity in high heat and humidity could lead to heat exhaustion or heat stroke, which can be life-threatening.

 Fortunately, weather and humidity levels are quite predictable, so plan your outdoor activities around the hottest times or days.
 Scope out your local weather report and keep an eye on the temperature and humidity levels.